Essential Information on Purchasing Pro Scooter Clamps

 |

-- HIC or IHC: Begin by sliding the bar into the clamp, then mount it before fastening the clamp bolts.
+- HIC or IHC: Begin by sliding the bar into the clamp, then mount the bar followed by tightening the clamp bolts.

-- SCS Clamp: Start by installing the clamp and securely tightening the compression bolt, then mount the bar and secure the clamp bolts.
+- SCS Clamp: Start by installing the clamp and securely tightening the compression bolt, then mount the bar and tighten the clamp bolts.

-For consistent compression distribution, it is advisable to gradually tighten bolts in a cross sequence instead of completely tightening one before moving to the next.
-For quad clamps, gently start with bolt 1, then bolt 3, followed by bolt 2, finishing with bolt 4.
-This technique optimizes compression distribution throughout the clamp region.
+To achieve even compression, gradually tighten bolts in a cross pattern rather than securing one completely before moving to the next.
+For quad clamps, make initial gentle tightens of bolt 1, followed by bolt 3, then bolt 2, and lastly bolt 4.
+This ensures balanced pressure across the clamp area.